chetan51/chetansurpur/source/drafts/insights-from-geb-1.md

 _Rule_: Suppose $x$, $y$, and $z$ all stand for particular strings containing only hyphens.
 And suppose that $x{\bf t}y{\bf q}z$ is a theorem.
 Then $x{\bf t}y-{\bf q}zx$ is a theorem.

-Example: If we follow the _bottom-up_ decision procedure on page 49, we can generate example theorems from the system to see if it does indeed represent multiplication.
+_Example_: If we follow the _bottom-up_ decision procedure on page 49, we can generate example theorems from the system to see if it does indeed represent multiplication.

 Here are a couple theorems generated using this procedure: